zfisch/courageous-trapeze/PRESS-RELEASE.md

 “Social ties are the keys to happiness in life.”

 ## How to Get Started ##
-Integrate with your social platform du jour and quickly import connections.
-Select connections with whom you would like to stay in contact.
+Import your contacts from Google Contacts and select connections with whom you would like to stay in contact.
 Schedule that communication for up to a year in advance with only a couple clicks.

 To quickly get started, follow these simple steps:

 1. Log in
-2. Integrate your Facebook and Google+ accounts (phone number too?)
+2. Enter contacts and/or import from Google Contacts
 3. Select contacts you want to send messages to
 4. Type a personal message or select from a collection of prepared messages
 5. Schedule a date and time to send the message